Haiti earthquake death toll surpasses 200 | DW | 14.08.2021

 Henry, who has been in office for less than a month, said he had mobilized "all the resources of my administration to come to the aid of the victims."

-US President Joe Biden authorized an immediate response to the Haitian earthquake.
+US President Joe Biden authorized an immediate response to the Haitian earthquake and said he is "saddened" by the disaster.

 He named Samantha Power as coordinator of the relief effort, a White House official said.